Roly polys tend to catch a lot of flack by gardeners who are frustrated with them chewing on their plants.

 Chop and drop the leaves for the woodlice, rather than letting them climb up your plant to chew on the leaves while they're still attached.

 Additionally, fruits will stack up the pole and get further and further away from the ground.
-This means that only your earliest zucchini and summer squash may get a little gnawed on by isopods.
+This means that only your earliest summer squash and zucchini may get a little gnawed on by isopods.
 Later squash will continue to grow higher and higher off the ground and should largely solve this problem for you.

 Trim Lower Leaves

-Lower leaves that lay on the ground art particularly susceptible to woodlouse damage because of their easy accessibility and tendency to stay wet.
+Lower leaves that lay on the ground are particularly susceptible to woodlouse damage because of their easy accessibility and tendency to stay wet.

 Final Verdict - Are Roly Polys Friend or Foe?